SixSq/old.sixsq.github.com/about-us.md

 ==============

 The IT world is littered with complex and intrusive tools and solutions, promising the world and costing even more.
-At SixSq we strive in delivering no-nonsense tools, services and technology, that are powerful, efficient, fun to use and cost-effective.
+At SixSq we strive to deliver no-nonsense tools, services and technology, that are powerful, efficient, fun to use and cost-effective.

-We have segmented our go-to-market strategy into: 1. *Enterprises* and 2.
+We have segmented our go-to-market strategy into: 1. *Enterprise* and 2.
 *SMBs, NGOs and field operations*.

 Enterprise
 ----------

-For the enterprise, our flagship product [SlipStream&reg;](/products/slipstream) is designed to deliver automation solutions using cloud computing technology (IaaS) as the underlying workhorse.
-This means enterprises can manage applications lifecycle using the convenience of an [AppStore](/products/slipstream-usecases.html#Enterprise-App-Store-/-Self-Service-IT) and deploy their own
+For enterprise, our flagship product [SlipStream&reg;](/products/slipstream) is designed to deliver automation solutions using cloud computing technology (IaaS) as the underlying workhorse.
+This means companies can manage an application's lifecycle using the convenience of an [AppStore](/products/slipstream-usecases.html#Enterprise-App-Store-/-Self-Service-IT) and deploy their own